Bool1020/Bool1020.github.io/content/publication/wang-etal-2025-mdpo/index.md

 publishDate: '2025-01-21T07:25:24.736457Z'
 publication_types:
 - paper-conference
-publication: '*Proceedings of the 31st International Conference on Computational Linguistics*'
+publication: '*Proceedings of the 31st International Conference on Computational Linguistics* (COLING 2025)'
 abstract: With the extensive use of large language models, automatically generating QA datasets for domain-specific fine-tuning has become crucial.
 However, considering the multifaceted demands for readability, diversity, and comprehensiveness of QA